Jayron Kearse: Personal life

-Kearse has family ties to the NFL, as Jevon Kearse, former Florida Gators All-American and longtime Tennessee Titans defensive end is his uncle, and his cousin, Phillip Buchanon, played college football at Miami and was taken in the first round of the 2002 NFL draft by the Oakland Raiders.
+Kearse has family ties to the NFL, as Jevon Kearse, former Florida Gators All-American and longtime Tennessee Titans defensive end is his uncle, and his cousin, Phillip Buchanon, played college football for the Miami Hurricanes and was taken in the first round of the 2002 NFL draft by the Oakland Raiders.
 At the age of 14, Kearse was out of football and in the summer of 2008 got arrested on a felony charge of robbery with another minor in Fort Myers, Florida, according to WBBH-TV.
 Kearse called that a “turning point” in his life.

 On October 27, 2019, Kearse was stopped by a Minnesota State Patrol Trooper for driving around a construction barricade onto the closed portion of U.S. Interstate 94 at Cedar Avenue in Minneapolis, Minnesota.
 He was placed under arrest on suspicion of driving while intoxicated (DWI) and had a blood alcohol content of .10.
 During a search of Kearse's vehicle, the trooper found a loaded firearm for which Kearse did not have a permit.
 He was arrested on fourth-degree DWI and possession of a firearm without a permit.
 He pleaded guilty on February 27, 2020, to the charges and was sentenced to probation and community service.